Pre-Conference Workshops: 2 October, 2018

 • Integrating process safety together with personal safety in decision making

 • The new performance standard: Establishing principles and structures that begin with safety - and then applying them to other areas of the business

 • What’s required to be successful?
 Designing a model that’s broad enough to be applicable to all of your assets

-• Creating a culture of standardized processes that lead to integrated operations and management
+• Creating a culture of standardised processes that lead to integrated operations and management

-• Creating standardized approaches to various business functions: Centralizing knowledge and oversight, while giving flexibility in implementation
+• Creating standardised approaches to various business functions: Centralising knowledge and oversight, while giving flexibility in implementation

 3:15 pm - 3:30 pm Networking break for workshop attendees

 3:30 pm - 5:30 pm Workshop G: Lean in Operational Excellence: Building a world-class Lean Excellence organisationGlyn Finney - Director and Owner Castlefirth